 - Linear algebra with eigenvalue problems: matrix and vector calculus; inverting matrices; solving linear systems of equations; determination of determinants; eigenvalues and eigenvectors

 - Differential and integral calculus in one and several variables: real and complex numbers; concept of function; sequences and series; derivation in a variable; integration in a variable; power series; gradients and total derivative; simple multidimensional domain integrals (rectangles, triangles)

 - Ordinary differential equations: linear differential equations; solution by means of separation of the variables

-Curriculum, opens an external URL in a new window: details of the admission requirements (German)
+Curriculum, opens a file in a new window: details of the admission requirements (German)